i-Vertix/i-vertix-documentation/monitoring_versioned_docs/version-22.04/i-vertix-ncb/managing-ncb.md

 Go to **Configuration > NCB > Devices group** and press **ADD**

-Device Group
+**Device Group**
- Device Group Name *
+Device Group Name: short description for the group **Authentication**
-Authentication
- User Name
- Password
-Enable Command	Yes No
- Enable Password
-Devices
+User Name: the username used for all devices associated to the Device Group
-Removing or changing the devices associated to this Devicegroup will have impacts to the authentication information of the device
+Password: the username used for all devices associated to the Device Group Enable Command: activate if the device uses an enable mode Enable Password: enable password if the device uses an enable mode **Devices** (Removing or changing the devices associated to this Devicegroup will have impacts to the authentication information of the device)
- Devices

-ACL
- Access groups *
+Devices: devices associated to the Device Group **ACL**
+Access groups: users with the specified Access Groups will have access to the Device Group

+**Extended info tab**

+**Additional information**

+* Status: the rule can be Enabled, Disabled or Default
+* Comments: text field used for notes or comments